Deep learning modelling of manufacturing and build variations on multi-stage axial compressors aerodynamics: Introduction

-\textbf{The challenge:} Characterizing the impact of all the relevant manufacturing and build variations which are expected to affect the overall performance of a given compressor design, can be achieved by engine build-specific CFD models.
+Characterizing the impact of all the relevant manufacturing and build variations which are expected to affect the overall performance of a given compressor design, can be achieved by engine build-specific CFD models.
 While having demonstrated to provide excellent agreement with test data \cite{Bruni2024CFD}, these models are not traditionally used as part of the manufacturing and build process as a day-to-day occurrence, due to the associated computational cost and requirement for specialized engineers to carry out the analyses.
+Therefore, there is a technology gap for the development of predictive models that can match the accuracy of CFD, but with quicker turn-around times.